entzmingerc/nb_drumcrow/README.md

 | florensis | 0, 17, -17, 0, -17, 17, 12 |
 | brachyrhynchos | 0, -7, -10, 12, 24, 17, 12 |

 The bitcrusher uses crow output [quantizer](https://monome.org/docs/crow/reference/#quantize-to-scales) to do distortion.
 A bitcrush value of 1.0 results in 1 volt per octave.
 The output voltage will then be quantized to the scale selected with corvus.
 The first 4 scales are chromatic, major, minor, and minor pentatonic.
-Scale values can be out of order to create arpeggios, but also scales can be much longer than 12 notes and have note values well outside the range 0 - 12.
+Scale values can be out of order to create arpeggios and can have note values outside the range 0 - 12.

 Each octave is divided evenly into a number of sections equal to the number of notes in the scale.
 There are 7 values per scale.
 For higher values of bitcrush, the shape of the scale is applied to the larger range of voltage.
 For example, the shape of the stairstep voltage waveform that occurs between 0V and 1V when quantizing to a major scale for a bitcrush value of 1 v/oct would be stretched across the voltage range 0V and 5V if bitcrush is set to 5 v/oct.
 For this reason, a variety of scales can be used to significantly change the tone of the bitcrushing.